rjournal/rjtools/inst/appendix.md

 {{#supp}}
-## Supplementary material {.appendix}
+## Supplementary materials {.appendix}

-Materials is available in addition to this article.
+Supplementary materials are available in addition to this article.
 It can be downloaded at [{{supp}}]({{supp}})
 {{/supp}}